Alphagon/mini-project/README.md

 Write docker-compose code to run postgreSQL and MongoDB

+include all the sensitive information in .env file [Secrets].
+This in real world should not be pushed to github.
+This should be manually uploaded to the required the virtual machine or uploaded as secrets in the required cloud.

 build the docker - "sudo docker-compose up --build"

 Integrate main.py with storing of model realted data. and request related logging in PostgreSQL and MongoDB respectively.